0xKetch/SteamInventoryCollector/README.md

 ```python
 games = [GameOptions.CS, ]
 ```

+### claim_without_accept.py (does not accept trades)
+The same as above, but you can not specify the data and the maFile from the main account.

 ### autoclaim.py
 This bot will help those who receive notifications in telegram about a new drop of items.